Ty Fryfogle: Dallas Cowboys

 Fryfogle signed with the Dallas Cowboys as an undrafted free agent on May 3, 2022.
 He was waived/injured on August 15, and placed on injured reserve.
 Fryfogle was released on August 23.

 Kansas City Chiefs

 On January 9, 2023, Fryfogle signed a reserve/future contract with the Kansas City Chiefs.
 He was waived by the Chiefs on August 29.

 San Antonio Brahmas

 On August 30, 2024, Fryfogle signed with the San Antonio Brahmas of the United Football League (UFL).
 He was released on March 20, 2025.

 Personal life

 Fryfogle was born on January 28, 1999, to Jacqueline Bradley and Trey Fryfogle.
 Fryfogle's father Trey played college football for Ole Miss from 2000 to 2002.

+Fryfogle's younger brother, Deuce Knight is a college football quarterback.